Our World Neighborhood Charter Schools PYP Inclusion Policy

 Spanish Instruction/Language B

-Our World Neighborhood Charter Schools incorporates Spanish as Language B. Students in kindergarten through fifth grade receive instruction in Spanish (# times?) weekly for ______minutes.
+Our World Neighborhood Charter Schools incorporates Spanish as Language B. Students in kindergarten through fifth grade receive instruction in Spanish weekly.
 Student instruction is provided by certified Specialist teachers who specialize in the area of Spanish.
-The purpose of this instruction is to immerse students in Spanish language and expose them to the unique perspectives and practices provided by learning a second or other language.
+The purpose of this instruction is to immerse students in the Spanish language and expose them to the unique perspectives and practices provided by learning a second or other language.

 Students learn the target language through a variety of activities and methods.
 The American Council for the Teaching of Foreign Language (ACTFL) five C’s of World Readiness Standards for Learning Languages (Communication, Culture, Connections, Comparisons and Communities) are incorporated as well as the language strands of oral, visual and written communication.
 The language components of listening, speaking, presenting, reading, writing, and viewing across all grade levels are an important part of instructional experiences in Spanish.